ujamk/smart-ambulance-/system_guide.md

 Keep everything simple first.
 If something does not work, ask in the group chat.
-We will fix problems together.
+We will fix the problems together as a team.

 ---